BioHPC/BCB5200S20/docs/project/project_description.md

 3. Solve [Bioinformatics Contest 2019](https://bioinf.me/en/contest).
 This is good for students who want do the project individually and improve programming skills.
 4. Any RNA-Seq analysis topic.
 5. Any Machine Learning in Bioinformatics and Biomedical informatics topic.
+6. Review paper for any specific topic (genome assembly, genome annotation, metagenomics, RNA-Seq, systems biology, and so on) and relaive researches.

+### Requirements
+1. All groups should submit their midterm report with Project Idea, Background, Plan, and/or anyPreliminary Results.
+The tentative due is Thu, March 19, 2020.
+2. Each group should submit final report.
+Their writeup should take the form of a publication-ready research paper, with an introduction, survey of related work, experiments, results, and a bibliography.
+3. Each group is supposed to present their work at the end of the semester.

 ### Possible for Manuscript
 1. If your team would like to have a goal for publishing your work, you should discuss with me often.